Welcoming and Entering

 - Write on newsprint, "If You Believed ..." and post it in the welcoming area.

 Participants follow a line of reasoning related to today's religions.

 Encourage discussion among participants.
 Set a respectful tone.
 A few minutes before the workshop begins, ask participants if they know any religion that holds all these beliefs.
 If someone knows, affirm their answer; otherwise, share with the youth that Jehovah's Witnesses hold all the beliefs stated here.
-Witnesses, as they are commonly called, do not celebrate Christmas, Easter, or birthdays, but this is not a punishment or sacrifice; it is their understanding of scripture and a strong expression of their faith.
+Witnesses, as they are commonly called, do not celebrate Christmas, Easter, or birthdays, but this is not a punishment or sacrifice; it reflects their understanding of scripture and is an expression of their faith.
 Share that Jehovah's Witnesses is one of the faiths that emerged in the period we will explore today.